 “American representatives wondered… how the Russians could consume such large quantities of vodka and keep sober, when it had an intoxicating effect upon the Americans.
 But we have learned since that Stalin and the Soviets outwit the representatives of other nations by plying them with vodka while the Russians drink water from vodka bottles.”3

 Alcohol a Political Threat

-Colvin saw consuming any alcoholic beverage as a political threat.
+Colvin saw any drinking as a political threat.
 She insisted that “Drink … is the first step away from religion, and atheists are the most likely to become Communists.”4

 Mamie Colvin was distressed that in the previous ten months, 576,996 gallons of vodka was produced in the U.S. “Americans certainly should know enough to let it alone, after learning its effect on our diplomats at Yalta and Potsdam.”5

 About 2,000 delegates, most of them over 70 years old, attended the WCTU convention in 1948.
 Time wrote they “clucked in horror as plump, 65-year-old” Colvin dropped her bombshell.
 She said “This is a time of overpowering, universal and revolting drunkenness among women of all ages, weights and social positions.”
 And she said “Among the 3,750,000 chronic alcoholics and problem drinkers in the U.S., more than 680,000 are women.”6

 In 1950, Time magazine reported that “the dry-throated voice of Prohibition was being heard again in the land.”
 Mamie Colvin led an effort in Congress to prohibit the interstate advertising of alcohol by radio or press.
 Before the Senate’s Interstate Commerce Committee, Colvin voiced another objection.
 She insisted that it’s false and misleading not to put the label “Poison” on it.